 - The financial director who spends her time trawling through disconnected spreadsheets and limited accounting software to get the data she needs, meaning she can’t use her time effectively on more important tasks.

 - The operations/warehouse manager who can’t accurately order new stock because they cant see accurate inventory.

 - The customer service and sales teams who can’t provide accurate, real-time information to customers because the data isn’t on an easily accessible centralised database.

-In these scenarios, investing in the right tools — an ERP system like Microsoft Dynamics NAV for instance — would take your business to the next level by helping your people to work better, getting more out of your resources and creating efficient workflows that save time.
+In these scenarios, investing in the right tools — an ERP system like Microsoft Dynamics 365 Business Central for instance — would take your business to the next level by helping your people to work better, getting more out of your resources and creating efficient workflows that save time.